 Under FERS or for FERS Special benefits, if the increase in the Consumer Price Index (CPI) is 2% or less, the COLA is equal to the CPI increase.
 If the CPI increase is more than 2% but no more than 3%, the Cost-of-Living Adjustment is 2%.
 If the CPI increase is more than 3%, the adjustment is 1% less than the CPI increase.
 The new amount is rounded down to the next whole dollar.

-In order to get the full COLA, without regard to whether you are in FERS or the CSRS system, you must have been getting paid as a retiree for a full year.
+In order to get the full COLA, without regard to whether you are in FERS or the CSRS system, you must have been in receipt of annuity payments as a federal retiree for a full year, otherwise, the COLA will be prorated.

 Furthermore, Federal Employees Retirement System (FERS) and FERS Special Cost-of-Living Adjustments are not provided until age 62, except for disability, survivor benefits, and other special provision retirements.